15B1ADE5/arch_install/install.md

 		Partition type or alias (type L to list all): linux
 		```

-	1. Create the LUKS partition:
+	1. Create the LUKS Root partition:
 		```
 		Command (m for help): n
 		Partition number: <Enter>